Invariant Gibbs measures and global strong solutions for nonlinear Schr\"odinger equations in dimension two: Structure of the solution: random averaging operators

 \subsection{The decomposition}

-{We now fix a short time $0<\tau\ll 1$, and establish the local theory for (\ref{gauged}), with initial data distributed according to the Gaussian measure $\mathrm{d}\rho_{N}$, on $J:=[-\tau,\tau]$.} By definition, this is equivalent to considering (\ref{gauged}) with random initial data $u_{\mathrm{in}}=v_{\mathrm{in}}=f(\omega)$, which we will assume from now on, until the end of Section \ref{multiest}.
-All functions that appear in the proof will be random (i.e. depends on $\omega$), whether or not we explicitly write $\omega$ in their expressions.

-Recall { that} the truncated mass $m_N$ defined in (\ref{truncmass}) and the corresponding $m_N^*$ are random variables given by { Note that they are Borel functions of $|g_k|^2$ for $\langle k\rangle\leq N$.} Let {$\nu_N:=m_N^*-m_{\frac{N}{2}}^*$.} By standard large deviation estimates we have{ } { for any $A>0$, where $C$ is an absolute constant.} In particular, by removing a set of measure {$\leq C_\theta e^{-{\tau}^{-\theta}}$} (which will be done before proving any estimates) we may assume the following bounds, which { are} used below without { any further} mentioning:
+We start by writing down the ansatz of the solution to (\ref{gauged}).
+Recall that the truncated mass $m_N$ defined in (\ref{truncmass}) and the corresponding $m_N^*$ are random variables given by Note that they are Borel functions of $|g_k|^2$ for $\langle k\rangle\leq N$.
+Let $\nu_N:=m_N^*-m_{\frac{N}{2}}^*$.
+By standard large deviation estimates we have for any $A>0$, where $C$ is an absolute constant.
+In particular, by removing a set of measure $\leq C_\theta e^{-{\tau}^{-\theta}}$ (which will be done before proving any estimates) we may assume the following bounds, which are used below without any further mentioning:

 Our goal here is to obtain a quantitative estimate for the difference $y_N:=v_N-v_{\frac{N}{2}}$.
-By (\ref{gauged}), this $y_N$ satisfies the equation { } By (\ref{formulaqn}) we can rewrite the above equation as where $c_{rl}$ are constants that will not be important in the proof.
+By (\ref{gauged}), this $y_N$ satisfies the equation

+By (\ref{formulaqn}) we can rewrite the above equation as where $c_{rl}$ are constants that will not be important in the proof.